Fred Rosser

 Frederick Douglas Rosser III (born November 2, 1983) is an American professional wrestler and trainer.
 He is signed to New Japan Pro-Wrestling (NJPW), where primarily performs on the Strong brand.
 He is also a trainer at the NJPW Academy and a former Strong Openweight Champion.
 He is best known for his time with WWE under the ring name Darren Young.

 Prior to signing with WWE, Rosser competed in Northeastern and Mid-Atlantic independent promotions including Chaotic Wrestling, East Coast Wrestling Association, Independent Wrestling Federation and the National Wrestling Alliance.
 Rosser signed with WWE's developmental territory Florida Championship Wrestling in 2009 and participated in the first season of NXT in 2010.
 Later that year, he debuted on the main roster as part of The Nexus.
 In 2012, Young formed The Prime Time Players with Titus O'Neil, with whom he is a one-time WWE Tag Team Champion.
-Rosser was the first openly gay wrestler to compete in WWE.

 Early life

 Rosser was born in Union and was interested in becoming a professional wrestler as a teenager, wrestling in several backyard wrestling federations.
 He attended Union High School in New Jersey, where he played American football, both offensively and defensively.
 He attended Fairleigh Dickinson University, where he played football for a year before deciding to focus on his academic studies and professional wrestling.